nest/nest-simulator/doc/guides/recording_from_simulations.rst

 Where does data end up?
 -----------------------

-After a recording device has sampled or collected data, the *recording backends* are responsible for how the data are processed.
+After a recording device has sampled or collected data, the data is handed to a dedicated *recording backend*, set for each recorder.
+These are responsible for how the data are processed.

-Theoretically, recording backends are not restricted in what they do with the data.
+Theoretically, recording backends are completely free in what they do with the data.
 The ones included in NEST can collect data in memory, display it on the terminal, or write it to files.